URI Math Placement – ALEKS PPL

 URI uses ALEKS PPL for math placement!
 ALEKS, an adaptive learning platform, employs machine learning to determine the strengths and weaknesses of students.

-Is there a deadline to take the test?
+Is there a deadline to take the Placement Test?
 For the Fall 2024 incoming freshmen the deadline is September 4, 2024.
 You may want to take the test much sooner to be able to register for the classes of your choice.
 You are encouraged to take at least two attempts of the test before you talk to your advisor during Freshmen Orientation in June.